commercialhaskell/stack/doc/GUIDE.md

 do the following:

 1. Use the `--install-ghc` option to install the compiler automatically
 2. Explicitly specify all packages required by the script using the `--package` option.
-Use `-hide-all-packages` ghc option to force explicit specification of all packages.
+Use `-hide-all-packages` GHC option to force explicit specification of all packages.
 3. Use the `--resolver` Stack option to ensure a specific GHC version and package set is used.

-Even with this configuration, it is still possible for configuration files to impact `stack runghc`, which is why `stack script` is strongly recommended in general.
+Even with this configuration, it is still possible for configuration files to affect `stack runghc`, which is why `stack script` is strongly recommended in general.
 For those curious, here is an example with `runghc`:

 ```
 #!/usr/bin/env stack